 Since hiring a fitness coach last year, I have been on a mission to create high-protein versions of some of my favorite baked goods, and a high-protein banana bread was at the top of the list!

-Adding protein-packed ingredients like Greek yogurt, eggs, egg whites, cottage cheese, and protein powder makes it easy to increase the protein content in recipes like pancakes, French toast, energy bites, oatmeal, and muffins.
-Because let’s be honest, a girl doesn’t always want to eat egg white muffins and tuna egg salad, lol!
+Adding protein-packed ingredients like Greek yogurt, eggs, egg whites, cottage cheese, and protein powder makes it easy to boost protein in recipes like pancakes, French toast, and oatmeal.
+Because let’s be honest, a girl doesn’t always want to eat egg white muffins, lol!

 Unlike traditional banana bread, which offers 3 grams of protein per serving, this healthy banana bread, packed with 14 grams per slice, keeps your blood sugar balanced and your appetite in check.
 Protein can also help support muscle maintenance, keep your hormones happy, and leave you feeling super satisfied after eating.

 My protein banana bread recipe is filled with simple, wholesome ingredients.
 It bakes up light and moist and is, oh! so good.
-I love to enjoy it for a healthy snack or an addition to brunch or breakfast!
+I love it as a healthy snack or as an addition to brunch or breakfast!
 Here’s everything you’ll need to make it:

-- Oat flour is naturally gluten-free and packs more protein than traditional wheat flour.
-It’s super easy to make homemade oat flour (just blend up some rolled oats), or you can buy it at the store.
+- Oat flour packs more protein than traditional wheat flour and is naturally gluten-free.
+It’s super easy to make homemade oat flour (just blend rolled oats), or you can buy it at the store to save time.

 - Almond flour is naturally sweet, gluten-free, and offers 24 grams of protein per cup.
 It’s easy to make homemade almond flour, or you can save time by buying it at the store.
 This is my go-to almond flour for baking.